Prenatal genomic testing is delivered by the East GLH laboratories and by our partner GLHs across England.

 Submitting this form helps to ensure that the testing laboratory has all the necessary information and samples available to expedite a rapid report.

 Send completed documents and copies of relevant genetic reports to us at email@example.com (please include ‘prenatal test’ in the subject heading).

 Red cell disorder testing

-The North West GLH (Manchester) is the designated centre for East GLH referrals for this test.
-As per the standard pathway, all prenatal samples should be sent to the local laboratory for DNA preparation, routine testing and rapid transfer to the North West GLH.
+The North West GLH (Manchester) is the designated centre for East GLH referrals Haemoglobinopathies.
+As per the standard pathway, all prenatal samples should be sent to your local laboratory for DNA preparation, routine testing and rapid transfer to the North West GLH.

 Non-invasive prenatal testing (NIPT)